Roman Shade Styles Defined

 Shown here on our Design Studio™ Roman Shades, battens, or tunnels, are sewn at regular intervals on the face side of the shade.
 This style is especially well-suited for stripes and patterns since the battens on the front won’t interfere with the pattern.

 Also available on our Design Studio window treatments, these battens are inverted, creating a soft, tailored look when lowered and defined folds when raised.
 This style looks best in solids or subtle patterns and textures.

-Shown here on a Provenance® Woven Wood Shade, hobble shades are a traditional Roman shade style defined by soft fabric folds that cascade from top to bottom.
+Design Studio is also available with hobble shades, a traditional Roman shade style defined by soft fabric folds that cascade from top to bottom.

-Ideal for showing off the large-scale, bold patterns and stripes of our Provenance shades, for example, the flat fold has no horizontal seams or stitching across the face of the fabric creating a clean, smooth, finished look.
+Ideal for showing off the large-scale, bold patterns and stripes of our Design Studio shades, the flat fold has no horizontal seams or stitching across the face of the fabric creating a clean, smooth, finished look.